Akari202/dotfiles/README.md

 # Dotfiles
-(I'll add links here eventually™)
+I'll add links here eventually™

 ## Tmux
-i modified some of the plugins i am using so i just killed the submodule and included it. its not idea but no one is looking at this anyway
+Its a real shitshow the way i have the plugins, its a pile of TODOs

 ## Neovim
 <img